Enriched monoidal categories I: centers: 2-categories

 \end{itemize}

+\begin{rem} We add a remark on how to read the composition of 2-morphisms in diagrams for readers who are not familiar with 2-categories.
+The identity \eqref{diag:comp-2-morphisms} should be read as an identity between the composed 2-morphisms $(u_2 \xRightarrow{\sigma} p \circ u_1 \xrightarrow{\xi \circ 1_{u_1}} q \circ u_1)$ and $\beta$ (see also Chapter 3 in \cite{JY21}). \end{rem}

 \begin{defn} Let $x$ be an object in $\BC$.
-The $E_0$-center $\FZ_0(x)$ of $x$ is the terminal object in the 2-category of left unital actions on $x$. \end{defn}
+An $E_0$-center $\FZ_0(x)$ of $x$ is a terminal object (if exists) in the 2-category of left unital actions on $x$. \end{defn}

-\begin{rem} The terminal object in a 2-category $\BC$ is unique in the sense that for any two terminal objects $x,x' \in \BC$ the hom category $\BC(x,x')$ is a contractible groupoid.
-Hence the $E_0$-center is unique. \end{rem}
+\begin{rem} A terminal object in a 2-category $\BC$ is unique in the sense that for any two terminal objects $x,x' \in \BC$ the hom category $\BC(x,x')$ is a contractible groupoid.
+Hence an $E_0$-center, if exists, is unique. \end{rem}

 \begin{rem} In general, the notion of an $E_0$-center can be defined for an $E_0$-algebra.
 Indeed, a left unital action of an $E_0$-algebra on another $E_0$-algebra $(x,* \to x)$ is a left unital action on the object $x$ ``preserving'' the $E_0$-algebra structures, and the $E_0$-center of $(x,* \to x)$ is terminal among all left unital actions.
 One can show that the $E_0$-center is independent of the $E_0$-algebra structure $* \to x$, thus in practice we only use the notion of the $E_0$-center of an object. \end{rem}